Insider trading is the buying and selling public securities using material, nonpublic information.

 Let’s start with the basics – breaking down the definition of insider trading.

 In this context, material information can impact the price of a company’s stock, either positively or negatively.
-For example, the purchase of one company by another could cause the value of a stock to shoot up, such as when Amazon bought Whole Foods.
-Another example could be that a successful, long-time CEO of a publicly-traded company is stepping down, which could lead to the price of that company’s stock dropping.
+For example, one company purchasing another could cause the value of a stock to shoot up, such as when Amazon bought Whole Foods.
+Another example could be that a successful, long-time CEO of a publicly-traded company is stepping down, leading to the price of that company’s stock dropping.

-The other defining characteristic of insider trading information is that it must be nonpublic.
-In theory, this seems clear, either the information has been released, or it has not, but it’s not always that clear.
+The other defining characteristic of insider trading information must be nonpublic.
+In theory, this seems straightforward; either the information has been released or not, but it’s not always that clear.
 For example, you’re at a baseball game and happen to overhear two strangers discussing an upcoming merger at the publicly-traded company they work for.
 The company has not yet announced this information to the public.
 If you trade on this information, is it insider trading?

-An individual who breaches his or her duty of confidentiality and shares nonpublic, material information may be charged with illegal insider trading, even if the individual did not personally profit from the information.
+An individual who breaches their duty of confidentiality and shares nonpublic, material information may be charged with illegal insider trading, even if the individual did not personally profit from the data.
 Examples of insider trading have involved:

 - Employees, directors, and corporate officers of publicly traded companies